joshday/IntroToJulia/index.md

 ### Wouldn't it be great if we had a language which...
 - Was open source
-- Had an active community (621 contributors to base Julia)
+- Had an active community (743 contributors to base Julia as of Sep 25, 2018)
 - Was fast (avoids two language problem)
 - Had clear syntax (Easy to read and write)